 Everybody belongs to one of the 12 Chinese zodiac signs and a 12-year cycle according to the year in which they were born.
 One of the five elements is associated with each of the Chinese zodiac signs and 12-year cycles.

 Chinese astrology asserts that personality and luck are determined by both zodiac sign (element) and 12-year cycle element, while life force (or qi) is determined by birth date and time.
-Use the tool on the left to find your Chinese zodiac sign and element.
+Use the zodiac calculator to find your Chinese zodiac sign and element.

 In Chinese astrology, each of the 12 Chinese zodiac signs is associated with one of the five elements, which is known as the fixed element of the sign: